MeenaEaswaran/MeenaEaswaran.github.io/_pages/education.md

 **September 2009 - April 2013**

 - Gained a strong foundation in biotechnology principles and practical skills through comprehensive coursework and laboratory training.
+- **Undergraduate research project:** Cloning and expression of VP26, a  viral protein from White Spot Syndrome Virus (WSSV).